Powell Valley Healthcare has designated physicians providing care to hospitalized patients. These providers are called hospitalists.

 Dr. Aida Polson has worked in the field of medicine for over 26 years and her practice has included medical work in Colombia, New York, California, Idaho and Wyoming.
 She is board certified in internal medicine as well as geriatric medicine.
 She completed medical school in Bogota, Colombia, her internal medicine residency at North General Hospital in New York, and a geriatric fellowship in New Hyde Park, New York

 Dr. Adam Childers has worked in family medicine for over 11 years.
 He started his medical career as an EMT.
 Dr. Childers completed his residency at Spartanburg Regional Family Medicine in Spartanburg, South Carolina.
-He completed medical school at Des Moines University College of Ostopathic Medicine in Iowa.
-Dr. Childers serves as a member of our EMS team and enjoys teaching first aid and emergency management to elementary school students.
+He completed medical school at Des Moines University College of Osteopathic Medicine in Iowa.
+Dr. Childers serves as a member of our EMS team and enjoys teaching first aid and emergency management to elementary, middle school and high school students.